-8.10 Moving from Nursery to Production
+7.10.
+Moving from Nursery to Production

 In this section, we shall move our machine from the nursery environment on the local machine, onto Gallardo.
-Doing this will allow you to run the machine from any of the workstations in the lab, and ensure that the machines can be backed up occassionally.
+Doing this will allow you to run the machine from any of the workstations in the lab, and ensure that the machines can be backed up occasionally.
 It does, however, come at a minor cost to filesystem performance, which is why we used a nursery environment for the installation.

+Procedure 7.6.
 Moving out of the Nursery into Production